What NOT To Do In A Home Sale

 Disclosing everything fully from the beginning will be your best opportunity to find out if there are solutions that will make your home sale possible.
 That’s much better than crossing your fingers and hoping.

 Hopefully, no one will run into any of these issues.
 But it helps to go into the home selling process with information about the many possibilities, and an open mind.
+Selling your home is a stressful experience, so it always helps to have proper expectations from the start.
 When the unexpected happens, you want to have a game plan and a game face to get you through to the finish line.

 What To Do Right to Keep Your Home Sale on Track